BuildCircle/superheroes-dotnet/README.md

 ## Weaknesses

-Some superheroes have villains that they are particularly weak against.
-If a hero has a villain specifed in their `weakness` field then they have a point knocked off their score when fighting that villain.
+Some superheroes are particularly weak against certain supervillains.
+If a hero has a villain specifed in their `weakness` field then they have 1 point knocked off their score when fighting that villain.
 This can affect the outcome of the battle.

 Change the `/battle` endpoint to support this functionality.

+## Validation

+Superheroes can obviously only fight supervillains and vice versa.
+Add some validation to make sure this cannot happen.

 ## Acceptance tests